dman777/express-multi-proxy-router/README.md

 patch, post, put, del, and head.

 **Requirements(dependencies installed automatically)**:
-* Express 4.0 or greater.
-Note- the difference is body-parser is no longer built in, but a required module of express.js.
+* Express.js 4.0 or greater.
+Note- the differenceof 4.x is body-parser is no longer built in, but a required module of express.js.
 * body-parser
 * bluebird promises
 * restler